jakiestfu/Gift.js/README.md

 This will "wrap" up your website and allow it to be "unwrapped" when clicked.

 Currently, the styles are applied via javascript because I felt the temporary nature of this script would be complemented by only using jQuery as a dependency.

+# Curling
+An additional <code>curl</code> parameter has been added.
+If set to true, the page will "curl" away using simple CSS properties and custom animations.

 # Resetting